NASA-NAVO/navo-workshop/content/use_case_notebooks/candidate_list_solution.md

 ## 4. Search the NAVO Registry for image resources

 The paper selected super spirals using WISE, SDSS, and GALEX images.
-Search the NAVO registry for all image resources, using the 'service_type' search parameter.
+Search the NAVO registry for image resources, using the 'servicetype' search parameter.
 How many image resources are currently available?

 ```{code-cell} ipython3
 image_services = vo.regsearch(servicetype='sia')